The Master of Science in Computer Science and Systems (MSCSS) degree builds a solid foundation for advanced careers in computer science.

 Benefiting from close relationships with our local high-tech industry partners, MSCSS students gain real-world perspective through their classroom experiences.
 Graduates are working as software development engineers, program managers, cybersecurity experts, data scientists, and systems developers at industry leaders around the globe, driving growth, innovation and change.

-- Demonstrate successful completion of preparatory coursework prior to their formal application to the master's program.
+All MSCSS applicants must demonstrate successful completion of preparatory coursework prior to their formal application to the master's program, and are expected to have competency in the following areas:

 - Object-Oriented Programming (equivalent to TCSS 142, TCSS 143 and TCSS 305)